 The complex mineralogy of the area, as well as varying depths, supplies all the ingredients necessary for the lakes to display a whole variety of colours, all within a short distance of each other.

-Approximately 400 metres below the average level of the plateau and to the north lie the sub-alpine Copperbush and the wonderfully named Hellbore Lakes.
+Approximately 400 metres below the average level of the plateau and to the north lie the sub-alpine Copperbush and Hellbore Lakes.
 Although rarely visited, these lakes are clearly visible from many points on the plateau and this description would not be complete without including them.

 The most common fossils seen in the rocks of Marble Meadows are “crinoids”.
 So much so that their debris tends to swamp other species.
 Crinoids, also known as “sea-lilies,” were primitive stalked creatures that spent their lives rooted to the seabed.